MobileSnapp/dockbox/README.md

 [![forthebadge](http://forthebadge.com/images/badges/built-by-developers.svg)](http://www.mobilesnapp.com)

-Dockbox allows you to containerize your PHP application.
+Dockbox allows you to containerize your PHP application allowing you to build a local development environment using Docker.

 Dockbox gives you everything you need for developing PHP applications locally.
 It provides an OS-agnostic and virtualized alternative to MNPP stack.
 Dockbox tries to keep download file size to a minimum by utilizing official docker images.